jsbien/tmp/specification_of_phase_3.md

 The script segment_character_table.py present in the repository requires some adjustments.

-1. We need two additional argument: "DjVufile" explained earlier and an optional argument "directory, defaulting to "tmp", for storing the results.
+1. We need two additional argument besides the first one which is the input file.
+The second is: "DjVufile" explained later and used only as string in the index creation process.
+The third is an optional one "directory", defaulting to "tmp", for storing the results.

 2. We need a log containing the number of recognized lines and the number of letterboxes in every line.
-I have no specific preferences for the format.
+I have no specific preferences about the arrangement of this data, the file should be in plain text format.
 The name of the log should be <input file base name>.log.

 3. The script creates an index.
 The updated specification of the index is stored as index_format.md.
 The table identifier mentioned in the